valentinradu/valentinradu.github.io/_posts/2015-11-11-error-handling-strategies-in-swift-part-2.md

 The above agent has only one error category, `handledErrors`, but we could add as many as we wish, sorting them accordingly in the `switch` below.

 2. **Handle errors at the topmost level.** Let errors bubble up.
-Avoid handling them at various different levels as much as possible.
+Avoid handling them at various levels as much as possible.
 Functions or closures that throw should be called from other throwing functions up to the topmost level.

 ```swift
 //avoid this